 Mazaruni divides at the falls with an island.
-Main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
+The main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
 The river and the landscape change at the falls.
-Mazaruni falls into narrow gorge with majestic, torrential waterfall.
+Mazaruni falls into a narrow gorge with a majestic, torrential waterfall.
 The stream is squeezed and is approximately 50 – 70 m wide.
-Falls have several steps over the distance of 2 km, total height difference exceeds 60 metres.
+Falls have several steps over a distance of 2 km, total height difference exceeds 60 meters.

 - Image of falls, accessed on 25 March 2012.